camunda/camunda-docs-manual/content/user-guide/ext-client/index.md

 Handlers can be used to implement custom methods which are invoked whenever an External Task is fetched and locked successfully.
 For each topic subscription an External Task handler interface is provided.

+The handlers are invoked sequentially for each fetched-and-locked external task.

 ### Completing Tasks
 Once the custom methods specified in the handler are completed, the External Task can be completed.
 This means for the Workflow Engine that the execution will move on.
 For this purpose, all supported implementations have a `complete` method which can be called within the handler function.
 However, the